hex-ci/vite-plugin-virtual-html-template/README.md

 * http://domain.com/app.html
 * http://domain.com/sub/other.html

-for MPA: The `key` of `pages` and the `build.rollupOptions.input` are associated with the following rules:
+for MPA, The `key` of `pages` and the `build.rollupOptions.input` are associated with the following rules:

 ```js
 {